charlykso/Easy_Read/web/Front-end/README.md

-'This is the frontend of the web version'
+This is the frontend of the web version